Why is the water pressure in my North Carolina home suddenly so high?

-Your local water municipality may often alter the water pressure flowing throughout your area, in order to keep up with increased demand.
+Your local water municipality may often after the water pressure flowing throughout your area.
+In order to keep up with increased demand.
 You might actually notice your water pressure being lower every so often as well.

-Q: Why is it important for the plumbing company I hire to have Workers’ Compensation insurance?
+Why is it important for the plumbing company I hire to have Workers’ Compensation Insurance?

 A general liability policy will not cover anyone who gets hurt working at a customer’s home, which means the liability for any serious injury falls on the homeowner.
 With Worker’s Compensation, you can rest assured that your plumber’s employer is responsible for their well-being and safety while on the job.

 Don’t all plumbing companies background and drug test their technicians?

 You might be surprised to hear this, but, no. While all of our employees have been background checked and drug tested, this isn’t a legal requirement, and many plumbing companies do not ensure this as part of their hiring process.
 We hire and train the best plumbing technicians in the North Carolina area.